Best Forex Brokers for Beginners

 verified by Jay and Julie Hawk

-FOREX.com is the best forex broker for beginners because of its user-friendly platform, educational resources, and excellent customer support.
+FOREX.com is our pick for the best forex broker for beginners for its user-friendly platform, educational resources, and excellent customer support.
 They offer a wide range of tools and tutorials to help beginners understand the complexities of forex trading.

 A solid online forex broker can help you get started as a forex trader.
 Your broker will serve as your primary access point for the foreign exchange market.
 All the forex brokers on this list are regulated, offer user-friendly platforms, demo accounts, transparent costs and great customer support.